luweglarz/ft_transcendence/doc/prisma.md

 ### How we will invoke the client in practice

-We create a dedicated module with an injectable service `DbClientService` that extends the `PrismaClient` class.

-We only need to inject it in the constuctor of the services that will run queries on the database.
+Just inject the service `DbService` (that extends the `PrismaClient` class) to your module and use it as a db client directly from your module.